Ken Donnelly

 Kenneth J. Donnelly (July 15, 1950 - April 2, 2017) was a Massachusetts state senator for the Fourth Middlesex district, which included his hometown of Arlington and several other cities.
 He was a Democrat who served from 2009 to 2017.

-Donnelly graduated from the University of Massachusetts Amherst with a BA in Labor Studies.
+Donnelly graduated from the University of Massachusetts Amherst with a BA degree in Labor Studies.

 He was a retired lieutenant with the Lexington Fire Department in Lexington, Massachusetts.

-On June 17, 2014, Donnelly endorsed fellow Democrat Don Berwick in the Massachusetts gubernatorial election, 2014.
+On June 17, 2014, Donnelly endorsed fellow Democrat Don Berwick in the 2014 Massachusetts gubernatorial election.

-Donnelly died on April 2, 2017, in Arlington, Massachusetts from complications of a brain tumor, aged 66.
+Donnelly died on April 2, 2017, in Arlington, Massachusetts, from complications of a brain tumor, aged 66.